History of Carlos Boozer in Timeline

 April 15, 2015: Final NBA Game

-On April 15, 2015, Carlos Boozer played his final NBA game, a 122-99 loss to the Sacramento Kings where he recorded 10 points and six rebounds.
+On April 15, 2015, Carlos Boozer played his final NBA game, a 122–99 loss to the Sacramento Kings, where he recorded 10 points and six rebounds.

-2015: Divorce from Cindy Blackwell
+2015: Divorce from Cindy "CeCe" Nichole Blackwell

-July 30, 2016: Signs with Guangdong Southern Tigers
+July 30, 2016: Signed with Guangdong Southern Tigers

 On July 30, 2016, Carlos Boozer signed with the Guangdong Southern Tigers of the Chinese Basketball Association.